Nakishev/MarkaStandards/README.md

   - Lint and format code (fail on violations; do not auto-commit fixes in CI).
   - Build artifacts and/or container images.
   - Run unit tests; collect and publish test coverage; enforce thresholds where appropriate.
-  - Run security and quality scanners (SAST, dependency/license, secret scanning).
+- Run security and quality scanners (SAST, SCA/dependency & license, container, IaC, secret scanning).
+Recommended: Snyk (Code/Open Source/Container/IaC) with severity gates (fail on high/critical by default).
   - Publish artifacts (build outputs) and push images to ACR when applicable.
   - Deploy to required environments (dev/stage/prod) using Azure App Service or Azure Container Apps.
 - Secrets and configuration: